WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 #figure(
   with-frame: false,
   caption: [
     Performance comparison using `poop`.
-Here poop is using typst to compile an early version of the article you're reading now.
+Here poop is using Typst to compile an early version of the article you're reading now.
   ],
   ```